 Graduate Certificates are a way to delve into specialized areas of public administration theory and practice.
 They are structured to provide a condensed version of the specific skills and knowledge to advance in particular professional fields.
 By successfully completing a prescribed group of courses encompassing twelve credit hours, you can earn a graduate certificate.
 Courses taken in a graduate certificate program and recognition of the earned certificate will be posted on your transcript.
 Graduate certificates may have additional prerequisites and admission restrictions.
 Please visit the specific graduate certificate page for more information.

-Most certificates can be earned in conjunction with your graduate degree or as a stand-alone certification and may focus in a specialized area, including:
+Certificates can be earned in conjunction with the MPA degree or as a stand-alone certification and may focus in a specialized area, including:

-- A Statement of Interest in the City & County Management or Performance Management graduate certificate program.
+- A statement of interest in the graduate certificate program.
 This 1-2 page narrative should summarize your education, employment history, career goals, and how this certificate will bolster your professional aspirations.

 - Official transcripts of baccalaureate degree/s and any post-baccalaureate course work.